-There will be a short break in your campus-based programme around Christmas and New Year’s.
+There will be a two-week break in your campus-based programme around Christmas and New Year’s.

 The programme focuses on school-based outdoor activities and during the year we will carry out fieldwork and outdoor lessons in different outdoor locations.
-For some of the outdoor activities, such as an overnight field trip in the beginning of the autumn, there will be some expenses for local transports, accommodation, entry fees, etc. The costs will not exceed 1000 SEK in total.
+For some of the outdoor activities, there will be some expenses for local transports, accommodation, entry fees, etc. The costs will not exceed 1000 SEK in total.